ozanoguz/aws-ums-hol/README.md

 ## Overview

-In this lab, you will configure FortiManager for AWS Universal Management System (UMS) integration by following the official Fortinet AWS Administration Guide.
+In this lab, you will configure FortiManager for AWS User Managed Scaling (UMS) integration by following the official Fortinet AWS Administration Guide.

 Each student will use an individual AWS account.
 AWS access keys and secret access keys have already been created by the instructor.